jackhughesweb/docs/Optionals.md

 ```

 ## Unwrapping
-The only way to convert an optional variable to a non-optional is to unwrap it using the `!` operator.
+The only way to convert an optional value to a non-optional is to unwrap it using the `!` operator.
 If the unwrapped value is null, a `NullObjectException` exception is thrown, else the value is returned.

 ```
 var nullObj = null // Inferred as Object?